 Second, the observed reduction in viral clearance was not related to a measured defect in innate immunity.
-Previous work in other cell types and with different stimuli (e.g. Pseudomonas bacterial infection) has suggested an impaired innate antiviral response in CF cells [31-34].
-However, there are also data to suggest the innate immune response in CF cells is not impaired [35], and work that was published demonstrating an impaired interferon (IFN) response has been subsequently retracted [36].
+Previous work in other cell types and with different stimuli (e.g. Pseudomonas bacterial infection) has suggested an impaired innate antiviral response in CF cells [32-35].
+However, there are also data to suggest the innate immune response in CF cells is not impaired [36] and work that was published demonstrating an impaired interferon response has been subsequently retracted [37].
 Discrepancies in the field may be related to different model systems used and a bias to not publishing negative results.
-In epithelial cells, RSV is recognised by PRRs to trigger an innate immune response culminating in the expression of IFNs, other cytokines and IFN-stimulated genes [37-39].
-Relevant PRRs include cell surface TLR2 and TLR4 as well as TLR3, TLR7, TLR8 and TLR9 located in endosomes.
-TLR4 recognises RSV F protein, but it is unclear how TLR2 detects RSV.
-TLR3 senses double-stranded RNA, whereas TLR7, TLR8 and TLR9 sense single-stranded RNA.
-In our cell model, we did not detect significant amounts of TLR8 mRNA; however, there were no differences seen in any of the TLRs that were expressed between CF and control cells after RSV infection.
-We also examined the cytosolic viral PRRs RIG-I and MDA-5, both members of retinoic acid-inducible gene-I-like receptors (RLRs) family.
-In viral infection, RIG-I and MDA-5 signalling activates IFN and other pro-inflammatory cytokines.
+In epithelial cells, RSV is recognized by PRRs to trigger an innate immune response culminating in the expression of interferons (IFNs), other cytokines, and IFN-stimulated genes (ISGs) [38-40].
+Relevant PRRs include cell surface TLR2 and TLR4 as well as TLR3, 7, 8 and 9 located in endosomes.
+TLR4 recognizes RSV F protein but it is unclear how TLR2 detects RSV.
+TLR3 senses double stranded RNA whereas TLR7, 8, 9 sense single stranded RNA.
+In our cell model, we did not detect significant amounts of TLR8 mRNA, however, there were no differences seen in any of the TLRs that were expressed between CF and controls cells after RSV infection.
+We also examined the cytosolic viral PRRs, RIG-I and MDA-5, both members of retinoic acid-inducible gene-I-like receptors (RLRs) family.
+In viral infection, RIG-I and MDA-5 signaling activates IFN and other proinflammatory cytokines.
 We did not find a defect in RIG-I and MDA-5.
-In our primary PNEC model, we did not detect Type I IFNs (IFN- α/β) release in response to RSV consistent with previous publications [27].
-However, the principal and most relevant antiviral cytokine family in this model is the Type 3 IFNs [28, 40].
-Most significantly, despite observing higher
+In our primary PNEC model, we did not detect type I IFNs (IFN- α/β) release in response to RSV consistent with previous publications [28].
+However, the principle and most relevant antiviral cytokine family in this model are the type 3 IFNs [29, 41].
+Most significantly, despite observing higher viral titers, we did not see a defect in type 3 IFN production in CF cells.
+Thus, additional mechanisms must underlie the observation of reduced viral clearance in CF cells.
+One focus for our group is related directly to ion channel activity.
+It is known that viral infections can inhibit epithelial ion channel activity and we have shown that modulation of epithelial ion channels can alter viral infection [15].
+This remains an area of active investigation.